zengbing15/lumos_doc/docs/preparation/installckb.md

 ### **Step 3.
 Choose a CKB network and run the CKB node.**

-To run the CKB node, choose a CKB network according to your developing and testing purpose.
-DEV chain is the recommended network for CKB starters.
+DEV chain is the recommended network for CKB starters, and to run the [Hello Lumos](../preparation/hellolumos) example.
 For more information about CKB networks, see [Networks](../preparation/installckb#networks).

 <Tabs
   defaultValue="dev"